LamakerOfficial/help-center/docs/falix/general/schedules.md

 # Guide on how to use Schedules

 ### What are schedules?
-scedules are like time tables, they run commands/functions at a specified date or time
+Schedules are like time tables, they run commands/functions at a specified date or time.

 ### What are scedules useful for?
 schedules run certain tasks at a specified time or date, one example might be turning a server off after 4 hours or turning it on every day at 10 am.